lubobik/Konf_B20_Bobik_Steirer/README.md

    Changes to toString Method

 3. **Commit**:
    Add setter
-   updates to some method description and small code changes changes to toString
+   updates to some method description and small code changes
+   changes to toString

 4. **Commit**:
    Updates to README.md

 5. **Commit**:
     Small readme changes

+6. **Commit**: adds a new drink subclass "Smoothie" and a "Fruit" class as ingredients Add corresponding new Smoothie to main method.
+   (also adds a small gimmick that praises the superiority of milkshakes over normal smoothies if milk is chosen as liquid)

+7. **Commit**: update descriptions and format